 Who doesn’t have a forgotten jar of legume butter hidden somewhere in the house?
-Stop stealing spoonfuls and put it to good use, for once.
+Stop stealing spoonfuls and put it to good use.

 Peanut butter makes good ant bait.
 Not all ants are pure sugar fiends.
 Some are a bit more Primal and actually prefer grease and protein, so rather than give up your butter and steak, why not use that peanut butter you aren’t?
-If your ants aren’t responding to the sugar hotel (bad Yelp reviews?), mix a couple ounces of peanut butter, a tablespoon or two of honey, and a couple teaspoons of boric acid (Borax).
+If your ants aren’t responding to the sugar hotel, mix a couple ounces of peanut butter, a tablespoon or two of honey, and a couple teaspoons of boric acid (Borax).

 Peanut butter is a good chrome polish.
 Use smooth peanut butter to polish your chrome.
 Apply a bit and rub the butter in with a cloth rag.

 3 Ways to Use Mayo

 Got some old soybean-oil mayo in the fridge that you’re trying to get rid of before switching to better mayo made with avocado oil?
 Hydrogenated soybean oil mixed and emulsified with innumerable other polysyllabic ingredients may actually be useful for something other than making small, dense LDL and ruining tuna salad.

 Mayonnaise removes water rings from furniture.
 Same as peanut butter, apparently.
 Add a layer, let it sit for about an hour, then wipe it off.
 It’s supposed to remove the stains.